Grzegorzsa/zen-custom-fields/readme.md

   [/zen-fields]
   ...
   </code></pre>

   To get value from second row in your template you should use

   <code><?php echo zen_field(1) ?></code>

   or if you are using php version 5.4 and above

   <code><?= zen_field(1) ?></code>

   where 1 is an index of array which holds values from the table.
-You can use 2 dimensional tables and extract values for different columns using second parameter in zen_field function.
+You can use 2 dimensional tables and extract its values using column name in second parameter of zen_field() function.

 2. Better approach is to use name/value pairs.
-In this case you should use table header tags for field names.
+In this case you should use table header tags &lt;th&gt; for field names.
-  <pre><code>[zen-fields]&lt;table&gt;
+  <pre><code>[zen-fields]
+  &lt;table&gt;
       &lt;tr&gt;&lt;th&gt;field name 1&lt;/th&gt;&lt;td&gt;Value 1&lt;/td&gt;&lt;/tr&gt;
       &lt;tr&gt;&lt;th&gt;field name 2&lt;/th&gt;&lt;td&gt;Value 2&lt;/td&gt;&lt;/tr&gt;
       &lt;tr&gt;&lt;th&gt;field name 3&lt;/th&gt;&lt;td&gt;Value 3&lt;/td&gt;&lt;/tr&gt;